Nandini2233/PowerBI_Ecommerce_Sales_Dashboard/README.md

 # 🛍️ Power BI Project – Madhav Ecommerce Sales Dashboard

-This project is a complete end-to-end **Power BI dashboard** that visualizes key sales insights from an e-commerce business.
-It showcases core skills in **data cleaning, business analysis, DAX, and dashboard design**—ideal for job-ready Data Analyst portfolios.

----
+This project is about analyzing sales data from a e-commerce business using Power BI.
+It includes data cleaning, data modeling, KPI creation, and interactive dashboard design to help understand business performance and trends.

 ## 📊 Project Overview